 GENERAL INFORMATION ABOUT ADOPTION PROCEDURES

 A successful adoption is a joyful moment for all the parties involved.
-Any individual or couple considering adoption should be aware that some adoptions develop complications and they should fully educate themselves on the potential problems and pitfalls.
-Florida’s current adoption law balances the interests of all parties, the biological parents, the adoptee and the adoptive parents.
-However, the biological parent’s rights are primary until that parent voluntarily surrenders their rights or fails to act to protect their rights under Florida Law.
+Any individual or couple considering adoption should be aware that some adoptions develop complications, and they should fully educate themselves on the potential problems and pitfalls.
+Florida’s current adoption law balances the interests of all parties -- the biological parents, the adoptee and the adoptive parents.
+However, the biological parent’s rights are primary until that parent voluntarily surrenders those rights or fails to act to protect those rights under Florida Law.

-Four types of adoptions exist in Florida: The entity adoption (an agency or intermediary facilitated adoption), the step-parent adoption, the close relative and the adult adoption.
-Each type of adoption has unique procedure.
+Four types of adoptions exist in Florida: The entity adoption (an agency or intermediary-facilitated adoption), the step-parent adoption, the close relative adoption and the adult adoption.
+Each type of adoption has a unique procedure.

 The adult adoption is an exception to this rule.
-The consent of the biological and legal parents are not required to complete such an adoption, however, the petitioner must provide notice to the biological or legal parents.
+The consent of the biological and legal parents is not required to complete such an adoption; however, the petitioner must provide notice to the biological or legal parents.

-A consent for adoption is only valid and binding when executed pursuant to the specific requirements of Florida Law.
-When a child younger than the age of 6 months is placed for adoption, the biological mother may not sign her consent for adoption until 48 hours after the child’s birth or on her date of discharge from the hospital or birth center, which ever time is earlier.
-In these circumstances, a birth father may sign a consent for adoption at any time after the child’s birth.
+A consent for adoption is valid and binding only when executed pursuant to the specific requirements of Florida law.
+The biological mother may not sign her consent for adoption until 48 hours after the child’s birth or on her date of discharge from the hospital or birth center, whichever time is earlier.
+When a child younger than the age of 6 months is placed for adoption, a birth father may sign a consent for adoption at any time after the child’s birth.
 Additionally, a legal or biological father may sign an irrevocable Affidavit of Non-paternity at any time, before or after the child’s birth, relinquishing parental rights.
-When a child is 6 months of age or older, the mother and father may sign the consent at any time and their consent is subject to a revocation period of three business days.
+When a child is 6 months of age or older, the mother and father may sign the consent at any time, and their consent is subject to a revocation period of three business days.
 In either case, the consents must be signed with witnesses and a notary.
 If the child is 6 months or older, the revocation period must have passed.
 Only the court presiding over the adoption can overturn the consents upon a finding that the consents were taken by fraud or duress.

-When pursuing the entity adoption process, prospective adoptive parents must decide whether to pursue their adoption through an agency or an attorney (“intermediary”).
-Prospective Adoptive Parents should only chose an adoption entity that instills in them a significant level of trust.
+When pursuing the entity adoption process, prospective adoptive parents must decide whether to pursue their adoption through an agency, or an attorney acting as an adoption entity, or an attorney acting as an intermediary between the prospective parents and the adoption agency.
+Prospective adoptive parents should choose an adoption entity that instills in them a significant level of trust.
 They should fully research the entity’s credentials, obtain references and recommendations and fully understand the procedures and costs.
-The same law applies to both the agency and the attorney/intermediary adoption.
+The same applies to both the agency and the attorney/intermediary adoption.

-Step-parent adoptions are common when one biological parent is willing to give up his/her parental rights to that step-parent.
+Step-parent adoptions are common when one biological parent is willing to give up parental rights to the step-parent.
 After adoption, the step-parent has all rights and responsibilities of the biological parent.
-In step-parent adoptions, as with all other adoptions, if the child is twelve years of age or older, he or she must give his/her consent to the adoption and must be interviewed prior to signing the consent.
+In step-parent adoptions, as with all other adoptions, if the child is 12 years of age or older, the child must consent to the adoption and must be interviewed before signing the consent.

 The adoption process is complicated, thus it is very important to consult an attorney when contemplating any type of adoption.

 If you believe you need legal advice, call your attorney.
-If you do not have an attorney, call the Florida Bar Lawyer Referral Service at (800) 342-8011, or the local lawyer referral service or legal aid office listed in the yellow pages of your telephone book, or visit the website for the American Academy of Adoption Attorneys.
+If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011, or the local lawyer referral service or legal aid office, or visit the website for the American Academy of Adoption Attorneys.

-The adoption of a child across state lines must first be approved by the DCF Interstate Adoption Compact Administrator for both states.
-All of the restrictions concerning who may place a child for adoption and the requirements for reporting of the proposed adoption are to protect the best interests of the child, the birth parents, and the adoptive parents, as well as to prevent creation of a “black market for babies”.
+The adoption of a child across state lines must first be approved by the adoption compact administrator for both states.
+All of the restrictions concerning who may place a child for adoption and the requirements for reporting of the proposed adoption are to protect the best interests of the child, the birth parents and the adoptive parents, as well as to prevent creation of a “black market for babies.”

 HOW DOES AN AGENCY OR INTERMEDIARY HELP ADOPTIVE PARENTS?

-An adoption agency will perform a home study of the prospective adoptive parents to assure that the child’s best interests will be served by being placed in their home.
-Home studies in Florida are conducted by social workers and mental health professionals.
+An adoption agency will perform a home study of the prospective adoptive parents to ensure that the child’s best interests will be served by being placed in the home.
+Home studies in Florida are conducted by licensed clinical social workers and mental health professionals.
 The agency also provides education and counseling to assist the adoptive parents in becoming ready for the child and providing a good, nurturing home for the child.

-An attorney/intermediary does much the same thing, but uses the services of an agency or a licensed, private social worker to perform the home study.
-No child can be placed in the adoptive home until the home study has been successfully completed.
-In relative and step parent adoptions, a home study is not required.
+An attorney/intermediary does much the same thing but uses the services of an agency or a licensed, private social worker to perform the home study.
+No child can be placed in the adoptive home until the home study has been successfully completed and approved.
+In relative and step-parent adoptions, a home study is not required.

-Additionally, prior to placing the child, the agency or attorney/intermediary must have acquired the consent of the required parties or, if a party refuses to consent, provided the required notice to the party and advised the adoptive parents of the legal risk involved with the placement.
-Thereafter, the child is placed in the adoptive home and the placement is monitored by the agency for at least 90 days, and there must be monthly contact during that time of which at least one contact must be made in the home.
-The agency social worker maintains contact with the adoptive family to assure that the child’s best interests are being protected and promoted, and that the bonding between the child and adoptive family is going well.
+Additionally, before placing the child, the agency or attorney/intermediary must have acquired the consent of the required parties or, if a party refuses to consent, provided the required notice to the party and advised the adoptive parents of the legal risk involved with the placement.
+Thereafter, the child is placed in the adoptive home with a favorable home study, and the placement is monitored by the agency for at least 90 days with mandatory monthly contact during that time, of which at least one contact must be made in the home.
+The agency social worker maintains contact with the adoptive family to ensure that the child’s best interests are being protected and promoted, and that the bonding between the child and adoptive family is going well.